BlazeOfAzureBlue/LuminarHRTrainingNoteSystem/README.md

 This note system has been designed to just improve the overall hosting experience of HRs by making it easier to take notes.

+Thank you to Koleb for advice on creating it and Kap for breaking it.

 ## Features
 - Automatic leaderboard
 - Notes system